 We didn’t find a really big house, but we did find a family running a series of quite lovely chalets with beautiful views, all constructed by the patriarch of the house, João.
 Who, of course, also made cheese.

 Asked to see his cheese, the pride in João’s work was palpable.
 It took some convincing to allow us to try one of his large cured cheeses, which he proceeded to carry down to the farm’s kitchen, clutching the cheese to his chest as his precious.
 But, in the kitchen, he couldn’t bring himself to cut open the cheese; it needed to be sold as a whole, João telling us while looking at the cheese with loving eyes.
 Instead, we got to try another, already cut, similar cheese , from which we bought a kilo, as well as a well-aged Parmezan, which actually was a bit too dry.

 Later, on another drive, we stumbled upon a little chalet where an older couple, Barbara and Daniel, Daniel being Uruguayan, also sold cheese, of course, but also curated meats and made a bunch of cute handicrafts.
 Besides once playing Santa Claus in Sao Paulo, in which he would entice the kids with a lama he would bring with him, he also used to sell solid quantities of cheese from this valley.

 Now, his son had taken over much of that business, selling about 1000 kilos per month.

-When we left, on the deserted track in and out of town, we didn’t hit an invisible Stephen King wall.
-We did stop, along the way, in the also lovely town of Itanhandu, where we bought even more cheese at a cheese factory, including excellent mascarpone.
+When we left, on the deserted track in and out of town, we didn’t hit an invisible Stephen King wall blocking us from leaving.
+We did stop, along the way, in the also lovely town of Itanhandu, where we bought even more cheese at a cheese factory, including some excellent mascarpone.